mab253/cpp_spring23/final.md

 - Each person will need to write a short (400 word) statement about the division of labor between you and your partner, and some brief reflections on how the project synthesizes what you have learned in this class.

 - Your code will be evaluated on the specific requirements for each project, as well as _style_: is your code legible?
 Do you have some comments that help your fellow programmers understand your work?
 Do you use loops to avoid repetition, efficient `if/else` statements, vectors or linked lists when necessary, and multiple files when you are writing classes?
+Have you developed a unique and efficient way of solving the problem or creating the project?

 ## Text-Based Adventure Game